hisergiorojas/codecheck2/build-instructions.md

 In Amazon S3, create a bucket whose name starts with the four characters `ext.` and an arbitrary suffix, such as `ext.mydomain.com` to hold the uploaded CodeCheck problems.
 Set the ACL so that the bucket owner has all access rights and nobody else has any.

-In your Google Cloud Run project, add another service `play-codecheck`.
+We would be deploying the play server to [Google Cloud](https://cloud.google.com/).

+Create a [Google Cloud Run](https://console.cloud.google.com/run?project) project and a define a service for `play-codecheck`.

 Add the following to `conf/production.conf`: